-- All data for all chemicals to be remediated for each soil boring in RZ-D (Table A).
-Cells highlighted in orange indicate soil concentrations for one or more of the constituents exceeding defined comparison criteria and soil will be excavated.
+• All data for all chemicals to be remediated for each soil boring in RZ-D (Table A).
+Cells highlighted in orange indicate soil concentrations for one or more of the constituents exceeding the Comparison Criteria and soil will be excavated.
 These data will not be retained in the post-remediation health risk assessment (HRA).
-Cells highlighted in green indicate soil concentrations not exceeding defined comparison criteria.
+Cells highlighted in green indicate soil concentrations not exceeding Comparison Criteria.
 These data will be retained in the post-remediation HRA.
 Cells highlighted in yellow indicate data still pending.
-Cells highlighted in purple indicate soil concentrations to remain above their respective cleanup criteria based one of the following: (1) concentration is located at depth at or below 10 feet bgs and no further remediation will occur as area will be backfilled to original grade, or (2) soil is located in an engineering and institutional control area and will not be excavated. - Separate tables are also provided for each RZ-excavation area (Tables A-1 through A-31) that include data from the defining (def) and bordering (bor) soil borings.
+Cells highlighted in purple indicate soil concentrations to remain above their respective cleanup criteria based on one of the following: (1) concentration of the chemical in soil is located below a depth of 10 feet bgs and alternative in-situ remediation methods are proposed to remediate the soil (soil flushing and bioremediation); (2) soil is located in an engineering and institutional control area and will be isolated from contact by an engineering control measure and will not be excavated until the facility use ceases; or 3) the exceedance of arsenic is below 10 feet bgs and does not exceed the deep background concentration.

+Separate tables are also provided for each RZ-excavation area (Tables A-1 through A-46) that include data from the defining (def) and bordering (bor) soil borings.
 These tables provide the post-confirmation data, as well as original data that will be used in the HRA following excavation.
+There are two instances in which arsenic concentrations above 7.2 mg/kg are located at located at depth and are not proposed for excavation (RSAK8 at 12.3 mg/kg at 10 to 11.5 feet; and SA206 at 7.8 mg/kg and 13.4 mg/kg at 9 to 10.5 feet and 10 to 11.5 feet, respectively) and one instance in which a perchlorate concentration of 1,320 mg/kg is located at 10 to 11 feet bgs (SA72).